tom-englert/JetBrainsAnnotations.Fody/README.md

 ## What are JetBrains Annotations

-The assembly JetBrainsAnnotations.dll is shipped as part of ReSharper and is included with this nuget.
+The assembly JetBrainsAnnotations.dll is shipped as a [nuget package](https://www.nuget.org/packages/JetBrains.Annotations/).
 It provides standard JetBrains ReSharper code annotation attribute implementations.
 This allows you to better leverage the ReSharper intellisense.

+To provide the annotations to others you must define [`JETBRAINS_ANNOTATIONS`](https://www.jetbrains.com/help/resharper/Code_Analysis__Annotations_in_Source_Code.html) to include the attributes in your assembly.
+However now you have a reference and need to ship the JetBrainsAnnotations.dll with your product.

+This Fody plugin converts all attributes to an external annotations XML file on the fly, so you can ship just the text file with your assembly and don't need an extra reference.

 For more information